hexanna1/hexata/README.md

 - `hexworld.py`: HexWorld import/export parsing utilities.

 ## Notes on tricky parts
-Building this GUI surfaced a few non-obvious challenges that are worth knowing before diving into the code:
+A few implementation details were tricky to get right and are useful background for understanding the design:
 - Three coordinate systems are in play: GUI board coordinates, engine play coordinates, and KataHex analyze tokens.
 - Engine analysis output isn’t cleanly synchronized.
 The GUI uses a minimal handshake (mute until the first "=" after `kata-analyze`) to keep latency low while avoiding mixed roots.
 - Candidate search isn’t a native KataHex mode.
 The GUI simulates it by cycling candidates as temporary roots and collecting per-candidate results, but because each position is evaluated from scratch (with only partial internal caching), the switching policy needs to reduce wasted rebuild time and make steady progress per candidate.